muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T1)
+- Fix: Keyboard Ex did not always send to remote clients if remote enabled.
+- API: Gated Axis: store floating point numbers for range with full precision.
+- API: forcibly unhook joystick events on UI updates.
+- New: OSC commands can now be sorted alphabetically by message.
+Save the profile after sort to persist.
+- New: If disconnected devices are listed in a profile, the import dialog box contains a checkbox "do not show again".
+This will disable further prompts (noting the profile will import if the ok button is selected).
+The options also has a checkbox to re-enable the feature.
+- Fix: OSC highlight will select the correct input if the received message matches.
+- API: changed the wiring of actions and gated axis specifically to remove event handling that may get caught up in QT garbage collection, causing a QT crash.
+- Fix: description field appearing at the wrong location on some input definitions.
+- Fix: fix for mode graph nodes not necessarily being in nesting order.
+- Fix: remove empty modes created by import or convert process on profile conversions
+- Fix: Unfold recursive profile loader on profile import to avoid UI confusion
+- Fix: Remove disconnected VJOY devices from device tabs (this could create some challenges with profile imports that include vjoy as input references - this will require more research).
+The log file, if device verbose mode is enabled, will show any devices GremlinEx is looking for but cannot find, both physical and virtual.
+- Fix: Changed a pair of icon references that no longer exist for the plugin UI in dark mode - these were missed in a prior pass on icons.
+- Device connection/disconnection logs an entry to the log file as detected by DirectInput
+- Improved: Calibration data no longer stores uncalibrated data and XML includes device information as a comment
+- Fix: calibration changes update UI icons
+- Fix: check for data folder to exist and file permissions.
+Display error message if configuration file cannot be saved for whatever reason.
+- Modified: Temporary mode switch and button release mechanisms.
+- Fix: Keyboard EX special mouse keys no output.
+- Fix: Macro API not understanding special mouse keys.
+- Fix: Resolved an issue with the execution graph build process.
+This would cause some virtual button conditions to be ignored in some situations due to incorrect dependency nesting levels (bug introduced in a recent update).
+- Fix: UI - Macro action toolbar should display all buttons regardless of other UI content.
+- New: States have optional categories.
+A category can be assigned to a state, and the category can then be used to filter the state device list, or the input viewer to make management of states simpler for profiles that define numerous states.
+A category can be added to a state within the state configuration dialog.
+Profiles states that don't have a category defined will get assigned the default category.
+- New: States on input viewer now support multiple sizes.
+- New: States on input viewer can be filtered by category.
+- New: State on state device can be filtered by category.
+- New: Macro - new restart behavior.
+When enabled, will terminate a running macro on re-trigger if it was running (so resets the macro to step 1 on re-trigger).
+NOTE: macro pause actions cannot currently be terminated mid-pause so the termination will occur at the next step after the pause.
+- New: Macro - new stop behavior.
+When enabled, will abort a running macro on trigger release if it was running.
+NOTE: macro pause actions cannot currently be terminated mid-pause so the termination will occur at the next step after the pause.
+- API: Macros have a new property - owner - to track which action owns them.
+- API: Macros have a new property - state - to track idle, scheduled, running and abort states.
+- Improved: added a delete button to macro toolbar (bottom) - will delete all selected entries
+- New: Tools menu has a "reload devices" entry to ask GremlinEx to rescan available inputs in case something wasn't detected because a device change didn't trigger a DirectInput event.
+This avoids having to restart GremlinEx to do the scan.
+- New: Find state button in state tab to help locate states if you have a lot of them.
+Enter the name of the state and it will "jump" to it.
+- Update: state names are no longer case sensitive to improve performance.
+State names may not contain a whitespace (space or tab) nor reserved keywords (and, or, not and xor).
+- Improved: error messages when creating states or when an expression references states that do not exist.
+The error message will be more descriptive.

 ### (m75t9)
 - Improved: added a delete button to macro toolbar (bottom) - will delete all selected entries
 - New: Tools menu has a "reload devices" entrie to ask GremlinEx to rescan available inputs in case something wasn't detected because a device change didn't trigger a DirectInput event.
 This avoids having to restart GremlinEx to do the scan.